 TABLE OF CONTENTS

 If you’re wondering about how your personal taxes and business taxes differ, it’s important to understand the differences between EIN and TIN.
-Tax ID numbers, or TINs, come in various forms, but they all serve the same purpose.
-The IRS uses them for tax recording purposes.
-While some tax IDs cover business taxes, others are for personal taxes and so on.
+Used by the IRS, Tax ID numbers (TINs) come in various forms, but they all serve the same purpose.
+Some tax IDs earmark business taxes, others personal taxes.
 The following information will clarify the difference between EIN vs TIN identifiers.
-Read on to learn everything you need to know about the difference between an EIN and Tax ID and how these terms apply to your business accounting.
+Read on to learn everything you need to know about the difference between an EIN and tax ID and how these terms apply to your business accounting.

 What Is the Difference Between EIN and TIN?